-(page 115) An adoption, on the other hand, takes an existing simulator, incorporates it into a full model system, and validates it using local data.
+(page 116) An adoption, on the other hand, takes an existing simulator, incorporates it into a full model system, and validates it using local data.

 This bypasses the costly steps of preparing data, estimating models and programming a simulator.

 It also eliminates the need for a regional household survey.

-(page 116) Significantly, nearly all the model systems started in the last several years are adaptations or adoptions
+(page 117) Significantly, nearly all the model systems started in the last several years are adaptations or adoptions

-(page 117) Only Metro has decided to embark on a new design, and this work is just beginning.
+(page 118) Among recent projects, only Portland Metro has decided to embark on a brand new design.